Ronald Appleton: Shankill Butchers Killings

 The Shankill Butchers was an Ulster loyalist gang—many of whom were members of the Ulster Volunteer Force (UVF) that was active between 1975 and 1982 in Belfast.
 It was based in the Shankill area and was responsible for the deaths of at least 23 people, most of whom were killed in sectarian attacks.
 The gang was notorious for kidnapping and murdering random civilians from the Catholic community; each was beaten ferociously and had their throat hacked with a butcher's knife.
 Some were also tortured and attacked with a hatchet.
 The gang also killed six Protestants over personal disputes, and two other Protestants mistaken for Catholics.
 Most of the gang were eventually caught and, in February 1979, received the longest combined prison sentences in United Kingdom legal history.
 Appleton represented the crown in the prosecution and was described by Martin Dillon, in his book on The Shankill Butchers case as "a lawyer of outstanding ability".

 Shankill Road Bombing

 A bomb planted on the Shankill Road in October 1993 resulted in the death of 10 people.
 Many others were seriously injured.
 Ronald Appleton, for the prosecution in the trial of the surviving bomber Sean Kelly, told Belfast Crown Court that witnesses had seen Mr Kelly and Begley, dressed in white coats and hats, carrying a box into the fishmonger's.
 As Begley set down the box it exploded.

 Other work

 Thanksgiving Square

 Ronald Appleton was a founder and President of Thanksgiving Square, a charitable organisation set up to create a place of reflection in Belfast in the aftermath of the Troubles.
-After several year, the space was founded in Thanksgiving Square on the bank of the River Lagan at Lanyon Place.
+After several years, the space was founded in Thanksgiving Square on the bank of the River Lagan at Lanyon Place.
 There they commissioned and built a 17 m high statue, by the Scottish Sculptor Andy Scott.